 Trains are a major source of transportation in India.
-To adjust the train fares to everybody’s budget various traveling classes are provided.
-For long distance trains the traveling class may be categorized as (from highest to lowest) AC First Class, AC II tier, AC III tier, Sleeper Class and general.
+To adjust the train fares to everybody’s budget various travelling classes are provided.
+For long-distance trains, the travelling class may be categorized as (from highest to lowest) AC First Class, AC II tier, AC III tier, Sleeper Class and general.
 For short distance or day trains the traveling class could be categorized as AC Executive Class, AC Chair Car and general.

 You need to know:

 Seeing the enigmatic mountain gorillas in their natural habitat is a life-changing experience; something that you’ll forever remember.

 Lead by a highly trained guide, you’ll trek through dense rainforest in search of a gorilla family to observe.
 As you see the young gorillas race about playing, the females cooing over their babies, and the brash posturing of a silverback, you’ll begin to understand the enduring fascination with these almost human creatures.

 It truly is a bucket list worthy experience.

 Before you embark on your once-in-a-lifetime gorilla trek, there are a few things you should know.
 Unlike a game drive, you’re much closer to the action when on a gorilla trek.
 Read on to learn the important things you should know before paying a visit to these gentle giants.